spine-generic/spine-generic/README.md

 mv sub-01_T1w_labels-manual.nii.gz ${PATH_SEGMANUAL}/spineGeneric_unf/
 ~~~
 Then, move the file to the folder you defined
-under the variable `PATH_SEGMANUAL` in the file `parameters.sh`.
-Important: the manual label
+under the variable `PATH_SEGMANUAL` in the file `parameters.sh`, as done for the segmentation.
-should be copied under a subfolder named after the site, e.g. `spineGeneric_unf/`.

 Once you've corrected all the necessary files, re-run the whole process.
 Now, when the manual file exists,
 the script will use it in the processing: